Ending a tenancy

 To end your tenancy, you need to complete a termination of council tenancy form.

-If you are acting on behalf of a deceased tenant, contact the relevant Neighbourhood Management Team directly and do not complete this form.
+If you are acting on behalf of a deceased tenant, make an enquiry to your Neighbourhood Housing Officer.

 What happens next

-When we have received your form, we will book an appointment with you to send a building surveyor to check the property.
+When we have received your on-line form, we will book an appointment with you so that a void inspector can check your property.

 Your responsibility

-The property, including the loft, must be left clean and clear of rubbish and all personal belongings, including white goods and furniture.
-Carpets should be taken up and removed from the property.
+- The property, including the loft, must be left clean and clear of rubbish and all personal belongings, including white goods and furniture

-Gardens should also be cleared of personal belongings and rubbish; the grass should be cut and any trees, bushes or hedges cut back to a reasonable standard.
-Sheds and outbuildings should be cleared of all personal belongings.
-Any medical aids, such as bath seats, should be returned to NHS supplies or Social Services.
+- Gardens should also be cleared of personal belongings and rubbish; the grass should be cut and any trees, bushes or hedges cut back to a reasonable standard

 Rent and benefits payments